iLuiszin/movie-project-DNC/README.md

 - **Movies Catalog**: Users can browse a catalog of movies and view details.

+- **Search Movies**: Users can search for any movie they want to find.

 - **Routes**: The user can navigate through the pages through the routes created in react.